Jackie Craven: Career

-She writes about literature, art, architecture, design, and other topics for ThoughtCo, an online resource that evolved from About.com, where Craven worked for many years.
-Craven's literary writing has been published in various journals, including AGNI (magazine), Mid-American Review, New Ohio Review, River Styx (magazine), Existere, The Fourth River, SNReview, Pearl (literary magazine), Pleiades (journal), and The Asheville Poetry Review.
+For twenty years, Craven wrote about literature, art, architecture, design, and other topics for ThoughtCo, an online resource that evolved from About.com.
+Craven's literary writing has been published in various journals, including AGNI (magazine), The Alaska Quarterly Review, The Cincinnati Review, Mid-American Review, New Ohio Review, River Styx (magazine), Existere, The Fourth River, SNReview, Pearl (literary magazine), Pleiades (journal), Ploughshares, Poet Lore, and The Asheville Poetry Review.
 She is a member of the North American Travel Journalists Association (NATJA), and her travel features have been published in major newspapers in the United States and Canada.
 She wrote a monthly column for House & Garden magazine, and published many features in The Providence Journal and other newspapers.
 Previously, she worked as an architecture writer for Realtor magazine.

 She holds a Doctor of Arts in English from the State University of New York at Albany.
 Craven lives in Schenectady, New York and Cocoa Beach, Florida.

 Selected works

+Electronic literature

+Jackie Craven attended Robert Kendall's course on Hypertext in 1995.
+Her electronic literature In the Changing Room got published in 1998.